ANOVA Stem Cell based Treatment for Parkinson’s Disease

 What can we do today?

-The ANOVA Stem Cell Secretome Therapy for Parkinson ’s disease uses Mesenchymal Stem Cells (MSCs) for the treatment of other conditions as well.
-Human trials of MSCs in PD patients have so far shown encouraging results.
+The ANOVA Stem Cell Secretome Therapy for Parkinson ’s disease uses Mesenchymal Stem Cells (MSCs).
+Clinical trials which employ MSCs to treat PD patients have so far shown encouraging results.

 The microRNAs (miR-29a, miR-9, miR-124, miR-145) secreted from MSCs' exosomes were also found to promote the differentiation of stem cells into neural cells.
 In addition to this broad spectrum of neurotrophic and repair inducing factors, exposure of neurons and astrocytes to MSC extracted exosomes leads to an increase of miR-133b.
 This process promotes the functional recovery of neurons in PD and Spinal Cord Injury.

 ANOVA's Stem Cell Secretome is an uniquely designed method, produced specifically to harness and highly concentrate the essence of these bioactive factors, for your personalized treatment.
 The Secretome, likewise, is produced in full accordance with state of the art methods and German quality controls to ensure the highest quality and safety for our patients.

 We are convinced by data that our method is a promising, effective and much safer treatment than injection of MSCs solely.
 One of the most important factors of why our method is safe is due to the fact that it relies on growing autologous (from the same patient) fat-derived mesenchymal stem cells (MSC) in a sterile laboratory setting.

 New therapeutic approaches that are not solely based on symptomatic reduction, such as the increase of the autophagy process by kinase inhibitors (that are currently undergoing clinical trials) are considered at ANOVA.
 They can be included when we design the treatment plan of each individual patient.